Work Requirement

 You can enroll in the FSET program as one way to meet your work requirements and maintain your FoodShare eligibility.
 If you enroll and participate in the FSET program, FSET can provide assistance with job search, training options as well as support services including gas cards, bus passes, and work-related clothing.

-• In exchange for other goods or services (such as food, rent); or
+• Work in exchange for goods or services (in-kind);

 • Children First